realXtend/doc/arch_article/simple2.rst

 interface to server side functionality.
 Naali/Tundra can run completely standalone, without the complexity of setting up a separate server for local editing as with Opensimulator [opensim-on-a-stick]_.
+This is similar to how a HTML web page can be authored locally by just editing the HTML, CSS and Javascript sources, before publishing them simply by copying the files over to a web server.
+Tundra can similarily open scenes from local files to show the 3d view, which greatly streamlines the creation work as for example changes to the images used as textures on the 3d objects show immediately in the final form without any uploads to a virtual world system.

 .. this is not explained anywhere in the article, now only in the email!